-- 3. Officers stopped a car on a highway shoulder to conduct an investigative pullover.
+Activity questions (continued)3.
+Peace officers stopped a car on a highway shoulder to conduct an investigative pullover.
 The edge of the shoulder is bounded by a guardrail with a shallow ditch beyond it.
 On the other side of the ditch is a flat field.
 Traffic is moderate.
 Draw a diagram of the pullover showing appropriate placement of the unit and the target vehicle.
-Indicate on your diagram: - areas that would be illuminated by headlights, spotlights, etc. - areas in which an approaching officer would be silhouetted in the light. - locations in which an officer could take cover.
+Indicate on your diagram:

+- areas that would be illuminated by headlights, spotlights, etc. - areas in which an approaching peace officer would be silhouetted in the light. - locations in which a peace officer could take cover.
 (Remember to consider the cover provided by each vehicle.) - locations in which the officer is at the greatest risk.

-4. Based on the situation described in question three, would you recommend a driver or passenger-side approach?
-Explain your reasoning.
+Activity4.
+Based on the situation described in question three, would you recommend a driver or passenger-side approach?
+Explain your reasoning.(continued)

-5. Why should officers write down license tag information and a description of a target vehicle on a pad of paper before initiating a pullover when they already are responsible for providing dispatch with the information about the vehicle and location and nature of the pullover?
+5. Why should peace officers write down license tag information and a description of a target vehicle on a pad of paper before initiating a pullover when they already are responsible for providing dispatch with the information about the vehicle and location and nature of the pullover?